mozilla/bedrock/docs/cms.rst

     {% endblock %}

 Note the ``|richtext`` filter applied to the ``page.body`` field.
-This is a Wagtail/Django filter that will render the rich text field as HTML.
+This is a Wagtail-provided Jinja2 filter that will render the rich text field as HTML.

 Previewing pages in the CMS admin
 ---------------------------------